28 March 2023 • 15 min read

+Chia is also designed to be more accessible to individual users than other cryptocurrencies.
+Unlike Bitcoin, which requires specialized mining equipment to be profitable, Chia can be farmed using a standard computer with a hard drive.
+This has led to concerns about the potential for hard drive shortages as more users begin farming Chia.
 Ahead of its May 2021 launch, Chinese coin miners hedged their bets on the then-new cryptocurrency, resulting in hard drive shortages and price surges.
 Shortages were also reported in Vietnam, with drive manufacturer Seagate having to modify their production to meet demand.

 Chia’s blockchain transaction platform is called Mainnet and can be downloaded directly from their website, while Chialisp is their newly developed smart contract programming language (reference smart transactions currently available are atomic swaps, authorized payees, recoverable wallets, multisig wallets, and rate-limited wallets).
 In addition, XCH, which has been referred to as the greenest cryptocurrency, can be mined on Amazon Web Services cloud computing platform.
 For those of you interested in the platform’s finer points, Chia’s Green Paper provides an immersive micro perspective.